fallen-icarus/cardano-loans/README.md

 Since Cardano-Loans has borrowers make payments directly to lender's, care must be taken when the lender's address uses a payment plutus script.
-This is because the protocol enforces a specific datum with loan payments in order to guarantee uniqueness of outputs - this is currently the cheapest option.
+This is because the protocol enforces a specific datum with loan payments in order to guarantee uniqueness of outputs - this is currently the cheapest option for preventing double satisfaction.
 If the loan payments with this enforced datum are sent to a lender address that requires a different datum, the loan payment can be locked forever.

 To address this issue, Cardano-Loans uses a pre-approved proxy script to trustlessly enable arbitrary logic for lender addresses without compromising security and composition.
 The proxy script